pajlads/DinkPlugin/README.md

 `%POINTS%` will be replaced with the number of points you obtained from the task

+#### Quests:
+`%QUEST%` will be replaced with the name of the quest completed

+#### Clue Scrolls:
+`%CLUE%` will be replaced with the type of clue (beginner, easy, etc...)

+`%LOOT%` will be replaced with the loot that was obtained from the casket

+`%COUNT%` will be replaced by the number of times that you have completed that tier of clue scrolls

 All of these are optional and can be omitted from the message if desired.